Brandon has always had spider plants around— different varieties, in fact. He's now got some in his bedroom and they are beautiful!

 How Often Is Too Often?

+If you see signs of root rot or browning tips, you may be watering too much and/or too often.
 To summarise the above, this is typically how often you need to water your spider plant:

 Issues You May Come Across